 A well-written motivation letter can greatly enhance your application, offering a clear picture of your dedication and qualifications in a competitive selection process.

-How to Structure Motivation Letter?
+How to Structure a Motivation Letter?

-When applying to your dream institution or organization, presenting your motivations effectively can make all the difference.
+When applying to your dream institution or organisation, presenting your motivations effectively can make all the difference.
 A well-structured motivation letter should ideally be one page long, where you introduce yourself, highlight your qualifications and achievements, and align your interests with the course or position you’re applying for.
-Understanding the structure of your letter is crucial to ensuring it includes all key elements.
-Here are two common structures for writing a motivation letter:

 The 3-Paragraph Structure (Traditional Approach)